zilin-huang/CV2X-LOCA/README.md

 The datasets were specifically generated to tackle the three main challenges identified in our research: non-convex objective function optimization, adaptation to traffic scenarios' heterogeneity, and managing spatio-temporal constraints.
 These datasets not only serve as a benchmark for the CV2X-LOCA framework but also enable researchers to validate their own localization algorithms under similar conditions.

-For more insights into our simulation setup and methodology, refer to the **Simulation Experiment** section of our paper, discussing the data generation approach and its significance in advancing vehicle localization technologies.

 # Models
 This repo contains several major types of models compared in our paper, such as: